genevera/Soundflower-2x4/ReadMe.md

 No modification or improvement except that.

-Oh, Installer is totally rewritten to simplify the development.
+Oh, the Installer is totally rewritten to simplify the development.

 # INSTALL FROM RELEASED PACKAGE